biosustain/Maud/docs/theory/enzyme_kinetics.rst

     - Allostery - changes due to the equilibrium between active and inactive states.
     - Phosphorylation - changes due to actively phosphorylated enzymes.
     - Saturation - how much of the enzyme is saturated by the substrates.
-    - Reversability - what is the thermodynamic driving force of this reaction.
+    - Reversibility - what is the thermodynamic driving force of this reaction.

 .. math::
     v &= Enzyme * Allostery * Phosphorylation * Saturation * Reversibility \\